-Developments in Coastal regions, particularly in the South West, West and North Western areas of the UK are at a much greater risk of exposure to aggressive environment than inland areas.
+The key risks to construction in coastal locations are wind speed, rain penetration, durability of materials and workmanship and maintenance.
+Developments in coastal regions, particularly in the South West, West and North Western areas of the UK, are at a much greater risk of exposure to aggressive environment than inland areas.
 The most vulnerable areas being within 500m of the shoreline, but the aggressive environment can also have an effect on buildings as far inland as 5km.

 Failures directly due to poor workmanship rather than the failure of the actual material are common.
-For example:
+Eg:

-Whilst it’s the designer’s responsibility to ensure that exposed components must be fit for purpose; some materials and particularly finishes, will due to the environment, require an on- going maintenance requirement to keep a satisfactory finish.
-Maintenance plans will need to be drawn up by the designer, to ensure premature failure of coatings or components is avoided.
+Whilst it’s the designer’s responsibility to ensure that exposed components must be fit for purpose, some materials and particularly finishes will, due to the environment, require an on-going maintenance to keep a satisfactory finish.
+Maintenance plans will need to be drawn up by the designer to ensure premature failure of coatings or components is avoided.
 The building owner must then take responsibility to ensure that regular maintenance of exposed components and finishes is carried out.
 For example: